petermattia/petermattia/_cyclic_voltammetry_simulation/fundamentals.md

 $$ O + e^- \overset{k_f}{\underset{k_r}{\leftrightarrows}} R \overset{k_c}{\rightarrow} Z $$

-This simulation assumes an aqueous electrochemistry system.
+This simulation assumes aqueous electrochemistry.
 A metal electrode in solution supplies and extracts electrons from aqueous species O and R, such as in the case of [ferro-/ferricyanide](https://en.wikipedia.org/wiki/Ferrocyanide).